And we always have that phone line open here at the EIB, Excellence in Broadcasting Network.

 That's not been very popular lately.

-And uh and you love this country.
+And you love this country.

-Yeah, I mean, it's beautiful, you know.
+Yeah, I mean, it's beautiful.

-You know, we have to do something, you know.
+You know, we have to do something, you know?

 They need to be protected.

-It's it's good of you to say.
+It's good of you to say.

 Good of you to weigh in, Mike.